LangProc/langproc-2017-lab/2-parsers/readme.md

 const Expression *parseAST();
 ````
 which is declared in `ast_.hpp`, and defined in `parser.y`.
 This will parse the
-input from `stdin` (the default source for Bison), then return the AST.
+input from `stdin` (the default source for Flex, which is providing tokens to
+Bison), then return the AST.

 There is a program called `bin/print_canonical`, which will
 use the function `parseAST` to parse input, then print